 This Slow Cooker Pulled Lamb makes for the perfect plan ahead meal.
 Ideal for when time is short and bellies need filling.
 Serve as Pulled Lamb Sliders, in baps with salad, or with the full Sunday roast.

-OK you patient lot, if you’re here for the recipe, then here you go!
-This slow cooker pulled lamb is the easiest way in the world to cook a joint of lamb.
+This slow cooker pulled lamb is the easiest way in the world to cook a leg of lamb.
 You literally put it on and forget about it.
 Perfect for busy days when you’re out having family fun, but want a substantial meal to be ready when you get home.

 It turns out that lamb legs have a tendency to be quite unweildly when trying to fit one in the slow cooker.
-However, Iceland have come to your rescue as, not only do they have whole legs, they also have half legs too.
-This means you can get a long bony piece, or a squat dumpy piece.
+So when you go shopping you can either get a long bony whole leg, or a squat dumpy half leg.
 Please learn from my mistake and buy the squat, dumpy thigh end as it’s much easier to fit in a slow cooker.
 Luckily for me I have a second slow cooker that is enormous.

 Oh, and if there’s any left, the lamb is fantastic cold the next day.
 I may have finished it up, straight from the fridge.
 Shh :)